 VFR operations at and around Dover AFB are utilized during aircrew training maneuvers.
 Sometimes you will find us practicing high-speed, circling maneuvers at a variety of altitudes within 10 miles of the base.
-We also train quite a bit at night with our lights out.
-If you plan to transit Dover's airspace while this kind of training is taking place, it would be best to over-fly at or above 6,000 feet.
+We also train quite a bit at night with our external lights extinguished.
+If you plan to transit Dover's airspace while this kind of training is taking place, it is best to over-fly at or above 6,000 feet.